nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 Once you have defined a stream, you can publish to the configured subjects.
 Publishing to stream subjects isn't really much different from publishing a regular NatsMessage.
-Once a subject is established, you could publish a regular NatsMessage to that subject, but there are benefits to publishing via the JetStream api instead of the regular message api.
+Once a subject is established, you could publish a regular NatsMessage to that subject, but there are benefits to publishing via the JetStream API instead of the regular message API.

 ## Publish Acknowledgement

-When you publish via the JetStream api, each publish will receive an acknowledgement or `PublishAck`.
+When you publish via the JetStream API, each publish will receive an acknowledgement or `PublishAck`.
 This is the server's way of letting you know it has received the message and has handled it according to the options like storage, retention and replication that were established when creating the stream.

 The acknowledgement contains 3 pieces of information

 1. Stream Name - the stream (not the subject) where the message was published.
-1. Sequence Number (seqno) - the server's internal sequence number for the message
+1. Sequence Number (seqno) - the server's internal sequence number for the message.
-1. Duplicate - did this message have a duplicate Message Id?
-See Publish Options for more on Message Id
+1. Duplicate - did this message have a duplicate Message ID?
+See Publish Options below for more on Message ID.

 ## Publish Options